What is a Travel Merchant Account?

 - Application Fee (if required)

 The discount fee is the percentage taken out by the customer’s bank, payment card network and the payment processor.
-This fee will vary between businesses and payment processors based on the risk of the business.
-Shopping around will give merchants the ability to find a payment processor able to accept their business with the best terms.
+This fee will vary between high risk businesses and payment processors based on the risk of the business.
+Shopping around will give merchants the ability to find a payment processor able to accept their travel business with the best terms.

-Transaction fees are another cost associated with transactions.
+Transaction fees are another cost associated with processing payments.
 Depending on the number of sales or refunds processed, the total monthly fee for transactions can vary drastically.
-Higher volume merchants are going to want to negotiate these fees lower more than merchants with lower-volume businesses.
+Higher volume merchants are going to want to negotiate these fees lower than travel merchants with a lower-volume business account.
 Payment authorizations, batches, and refunds are viewed as transactions and assessed the agreed-upon fee.

 Merchant accounts will almost always have a monthly fee billed to the merchant.
 Most payment processors will have a standard fee while some other merchant services companies will waive this fee.
 Payment processors that waive this fee will generally recoup the lost revenue through higher discount or transaction fees.

-Similar to merchant accounts, the payment gateway will also have additional fees.
+Similar to merchant accounts, the payment gateway solutions will also have additional fees.
 In some cases, the payment processor will wrap the merchant account and gateway together.
-Most payment gateways will charge merchants a monthly fee and a transaction fee.
+Most payment gateways will charge travel merchants a monthly fee and a transaction fee.
 Unlike merchant accounts, payment gateway fees are usually set in stone and merchants are unable to negotiate these fees.

-Other fees, such as the chargebacks and refunds are billed to merchants on a case by case basis.
+Other fees, such as chargebacks and refunds are billed to travel merchants on a case by case basis.
 In some instances, when a travel merchant is applying for a high-risk merchant account, they might be required to pay an application fee or approval is contingent on paying a reserve.
 Many times these fees can be negotiated or removed at a future date.